-After reviewing the pitfalls of not running a process and pursuing a single-suitor, why is it that, with so much at stake, some companies are reluctant to run a thorough process?
-Seemingly reasonable and natural justifications exist?
+After reviewing the pitfalls of not running a process and pursuing a single-suitor, why is it that, with so much at stake, some companies are reluctant to run a thorough process when reasonable and natural justifications exist?
 This hesitation is often driven by management and we have our perspective on the concerns that so frequently hold them back from undergoing a robust process.

 - Negotiating from weakness, the management team is afraid to insult or chase off their potential white knight, which is likely demanding exclusivity.
 An experienced expert can explain to the suitor on the table why a process is beneficial to them.